The genealogy of nearly critical branching processes in varying environment: Random metric measure spaces and Gromov topologies

 All metric spaces that are considered in this work are constructed as genealogies of population models at a fixed time horizon.
 They all have the further property of being \emph{ultrametric spaces}.
 A metric space $(U,d)$ is called ultrametric if it fulfils the stronger triangle inequality

-In this section we construct the reduced process associated to a general ultrametric space and prove that the function mapping an ultrametric space to its reduced process is continuous in the GHP topology.
+In this section we construct the reduced process associated with a general ultrametric space and prove that the function mapping an ultrametric space to its reduced process is continuous in the GHP topology.

 A well-known property of ultrametric spaces is that the set of open balls of a given radius form a partition of the space, that is,

 is an equivalence relation.
 We will use the notation $B_{x,t}(U) = \{ y \in U : d(x,y) < t\}$ for the open ball of radius $t$ around $x$, and